 2 tablespoons dried, rubbed savory = 1 tablespoon finely ground dried savoury

 10 tablespoons dried, rubber winter savoury = 35 g (1.2 oz)

 The Roman writer Virgil thought Summer and Winter Savoury were among the most fragrant herbs, and recommended planting them near bee hives.
 The Romans used a vinegar flavoured with savoury in the same manner as we use mint sauce these days.

 Literature & Lore

-It is generally best in institutional cafeterias and canteens to avoid any dish described as "Savoury... ", as it always seems to involve any leavings from the week before.
+Some wits have observed that it is generally best in institutional cafeterias to avoid any dish described as “Savoury… “, as it always seems to involve any leavings from the week before.